minprog/pyprog/_schedules/2 MinorCS/index.md

     - Programming assignments need to be fully correct and will be automatically checked, so if you're on time you could correct and re-submit your solution.
     - No need to write tidy and nice code, because that's what the second deadline is for.

 2. The deadline for the **improved** version of one or two weekly programs.
 During the lecture you will do a code review with another student, and you will improve your solution on various aspects.
-This is the version that's graded by the staff.
-The improved version still has to be correct!
+The teacher will assign the programs that have to be reviewed.
+If you weren't able to finish one of these programs, the teacher will decide which programs your will review.
+After submitting the improved versions, these will graded by the staff.
+Note that the improved version still has to be correct as it was before!

 |             | completion deadline | improvement deadline |
 |:------------|:--------------------|:---------------------|